 Before I had my brows professionally done, I made more mistakes with them than I care to admit.
-However, I also picked up some valuable pointers that changed all that for me that I thought would be helpful for you as well.
+However, I also picked up some valuable pointers for achieving the most natural looking brows that changed all that for me that I thought would be helpful for you as well.

 Regardless of the brow product that you prefer, the most important thing that can improve the look of your brows is color choice.
 I have found that two shades lighter than the actual color of my dark brown brows always works out the best whether I’m using a pencil, powder, gel or pen.

 On the other hand, if you’re an extremely fair-haired blond, then you need to darken.
 Look for a color that is one to two shades darker than your original brow.

 If you’re still not sure deciding on the shade, then it’s always best to keep your brows on the neutral side with a matte taupe brow instead of overdoing it with the wrong product.
 Taupe does seem to work well for all.